Next Start

 The average car’s alternator has up to six diodes that electricity flows through and is converted from alternating current (AC) to direct current (DC), which is what the battery runs on.
 A worn-out diode can cause issues with the alternator, which can prevent your battery from charging.

 Over time, the battery in your vehicle is going to wear down.
-It’s a part that will need replacing (usually after a few years, depending on how often you drive), but this could happen quicker as a result of a parasitic drain.
+It’s a part that will need replacing (usually after a few years, depending on how often you drive), but this could happen quicker because of a parasitic drain.

 Batteries typically give some warning signs that they are on the fritz — be sure to pay attention and get yours looked at if you experience them!